 This one is pretty common and sometimes perpetuated by the entrepreneurs themselves.
-There can be kind of a machismo attached to the image of a workaholic.
-Someone who is single minded and all focused to the exclusion of other things.
+There can be a kind of a machismo attached to the image of a workaholic: someone who is single-minded and entirely focused to the exclusion of other things.

-There’s no getting around taking risks as an entrepreneur, however, successful entrepreneurs are experts at taking calculated risks — carefully exploring all the options as well as the potential up and down sides before making a decision.
+There’s no getting around taking risks as an entrepreneur.
+However, successful entrepreneurs are experts at taking calculated risks — carefully exploring all the options as well as the potential ups and downs before making a decision.